martinekadam/ai-alt-text-app/README.md

 A single `.xlsx` file containing:

 - Cleaned names of original image files
-- AI generated alt texts in Czech
+- AI generated alt text in Czech
-- Translated Czech alt texts into English)
+- Alt text translated by AI into English

 ---